tjvantoll/articles/fast/article.md

 NativeScript runs the JavaScript code you write through a [JavaScript virtual machine](http://developer.telerik.com/featured/a-guide-to-javascript-engines-for-idiots/), which is essentially a piece of software that’s specifically designed to interpret and execute JavaScript code.

 NativeScript Android apps run on top of Google’s V8 engine, and NativeScript iOS apps run on top of Apple’s JavaScriptCore engine.
-V8 has a [neat feature called heap snapshots](https://v8project.blogspot.bg/2015/09/custom-startup-snapshots.html), which NativeScript leverages to give a pretty powerful boost to Android startup times.
+V8 has a [neat feature called heap snapshots](https://v8project.blogspot.bg/2015/09/custom-startup-snapshots.html), which NativeScript leverages to give a powerful boost to Android startup times.

 Here’s the basics of how heap snapshots work: when you start up your app, normally, the JavaScript VM has to fetch and parse every JavaScript file you use intend to use in your app.
 There is a cost to doing this, and that cost is one thing that can slow down the startup of your NativeScript apps.